s7nfo/blog/_posts/2024-07-12-summing-integers-fast.markdown

     // be tempted to say we need `cmpeq(input, 0x0A)` before this `movemask`,
     // but `movemask` only looks at the top bit of each byte to
     // decide the value of the bit in the bitmask, so the fact that the `sub`
-    // sets the top bit for each newline, but not for digits, is sufficient
+    // sets the top bit for each newline, but not for digits, is sufficient. uint64_t mask = (uint32_t)_mm256_movemask_epi8(input);
-    // for what we need.
-    uint64_t mask = (uint32_t)_mm256_movemask_epi8(input);

     // The location of the mappings from input bytes to decimal places is